Thousands from coronavirus hot spots flocked to Maryland and Virginia as parts of the states reopened

 About 40 percent of new travelers to reopened parts of Maryland came from Washington suburbs that remain shut down, Zhang said.
 About 7 percent came from the District, where most unessential businesses remain closed.
 About 47 percent came from other states, including Pennsylvania, Delaware and West Virginia.

+In response to questions about reopening some parts of the state before others, Hogan spokesman Michael Ricci said, “We continue to follow the road map to recovery we developed with input and guidance from our public health experts, and as the governor has said, each of us has an obligation to continue to exercise responsibility for ourselves, our families, and our fellow Marylanders.”

-Northam allowed many restaurants to resume some outdoor seating and some retailers, barber shops and hair and nail salons to reopen with restrictions.
-Northam excluded Northern Virginia, Richmond and Accomack County, on the state’s Eastern Shore, at the request of local officials due to their higher number of infections.
+Northam has allowed restaurants to resume some outdoor seating and some retailers, barber shops and hair and nail salons to reopen with restrictions.
+He excluded Northern Virginia, Richmond and Accomack County, on the state’s Eastern Shore, at the request of local officials due to their higher number of infections.

 About one-third of the travelers to Virginia came from areas of the state still shut down, while most of the other two-thirds came from states other than Maryland, according to the data.

+Northam spokeswoman Alena Yarmosky didn’t address public health experts’ concerns about states reopening some parts and not others.
+However, she said, “Northern Virginia remains under a stay-at-home order to protect residents.
+While it is difficult to stay inside, these emergency rules are in place to protect individuals, the community, and the Commonwealth during this pandemic.”

+Those residents, “must continue to stay home,” she said in an email.

-Zhang said the latest findings show the need to closely monitor how travel from covid-19 hot spots might contribute to outbreaks elsewhere.
+Zhang said the findings show the need to closely monitor how travel from coronavirus hot spots might contribute to outbreaks elsewhere.
 For example, he said, Baltimore County had more infections in mid-April, when it had the most travelers between Maryland and the New York area.
-Prince George’s, which has been hard hit, also has had a particularly high number of people arriving from out-of-state, he said.
+Prince George’s, which has been hit hard, also has had a particularly high number of people arriving from out of state, he said.

 Fitzpatrick, the medical school professor, said she understands the growing desire “to get back to normalcy.”
 But she said residents in hot spots need to refrain from traveling.
 Their continued shutdown orders indicate not only their greater risk of infection, she said, but also their higher likelihood of spreading it elsewhere.

-“We need a lot more clarity about what shutdowns mean for people still under lockdown,” Fitzpatrick said.
+“We need a lot more clarity about what shutdowns mean for people still under lockdown,” she said.
 “If that clarity is not going to come, then I think we need to revisit the wisdom of reopening piecemeal.”